Manitowoc Cranes: Germany

 Wilhelmshaven: Grove all-terrains, Grove GTK 1100, Manitowoc 15000 Wilhelmshaven underwent an expansion in 2008.

 India

 Pune: Acquired with the addition of Shirke in 2007.
 Pune was the headquarters of Shirke.
 Pune manufactures Potain tower cranes (under license).

 TIL Limited, a company headquartered in Kolkata, also markets Manitowoc cranes like Grove.
-Coles Which is a part of Manitowoc owns around 19% equity in TIL Limted.
+Coles Which is a part of Manitowoc owns around 19% equity in TIL Limited.

 Italy

 Niella Tanaro: Began manufacturing self-erecting cranes in 2000.
 In 2005, it began to manufacture top-slewing cranes.
 Niella also underwent an expansion in 2007.

 Portugal

 Fânzeres: Completes painting, assembly, testing and shipping of Potain tower cranes.
 Closed in 2017 and consolidated into Baltar.

 Baltar: Opened in 2007.
 This facility works with the site in Fânzeres.
 Baltar does the majority of cutting and welding.

 United States

 Port Washington, Wisconsin: In 2006, Manitowoc acquired this factory with the addition of Exactech.
 In 2007, Port Washington underwent a $7.4 million expansion.
 Lower works for Manitowoc crawler model 16000 are manufactured here.

 Shady Grove, Pennsylvania: Grove all-terrain, rough-terrain, truck cranes and industrial cranes; National Crane boom trucks; Shuttlelift Carrydeck cranes; Manitowoc crawler cranes.